RobbeVermeire/BachelorClass2018/Documentation/360 video with transparency in VR/360° video on sphere with transparency.md

 You can change the video player settings as you want, the only import setting is "Target Texture".

 It maybe helps to change the skybox to a single color, so you can see the result of your transparent video better.

+#### 4. Multiple 360° videos in VR
+Because we can add transparency to a 360 video now, we can play multiple videos on spheres at the same position.
+This results in layered 360 videos.
+Or you play this diffrent sized of spheres, so some 360 videos are enlarged/reduced in size.
+Eitherway, you'll use multiple spheres with each a diffrent video rendered on it, all these spheres require a videoplayer.

+As we know, rendering videos is very GPU heavy, so when you render multiple videos at the same time, your GPU will bottleneck very fast.
+So you will need a very good graphics card if you want to play multiple high quality 360 videos at the same time.

+How to improve performance and keep a decent fps?
+When adjusting the import settings of the video in unity as we did earlier, you can change the dimensions, bitrate mode and spatial quality aswell.
+If you set bitrade mode and spatial quality too the lowest option, and adjust the dimension just a little bit, it will improve your performance drastically!